d-kozak/mongo-assignment/Assignment.md

 As a data set, I choose [employee reviews](https://www.kaggle.com/petersunga/google-amazon-facebook-employee-reviews/version/2) of six tech companies, which I found on [kaggle](https://kaggle.com).
 The reviews include Google, Facebook, Amazon, Microsoft, Apple and Netlix.

-The structure of one reviews is the following.
+The structure of one review is the following.
 ```js
 {
 	"_id" : ObjectId("5cb8472aef58eac9129de127"),